-The primary mission of the Cornerstone University Department of Campus Safety is to proactively ensure the personal safety and welfare of our students and staff, protect the assets of our campus citizens and University, and provide a variety of services to the campus community as well.
-The Department of Campus Safety is a 24/7/365 dispatch and patrol operation based in Faber Hall.
-For general or emergency contact dial 0 (zero) from any campus phone or 616.949.5300 from any other phone.
-Internal and external Code Blue emergency phones are located throughout our campus.
+The primary mission of the Cornerstone University Department of Campus Safety is to proactively ensure the personal safety and welfare of our students, faculty, and staff, protect the assets of our campus citizens and University, and provide a variety of services to the campus community as well.

+The Department of Campus Safety is a 24/7/365 dispatch and patrol operation based in the front of Faber Hall.
+For general or emergency contact, dial 0 (zero) from any campus phone or 616.949.5300 from any other phone.
+Internal and external Code Blue emergency phones are located throughout the campus.

 Services include vehicle battery boosts, vehicle lockouts, airing up low tires, and tow truck contact assists.
-Campus Safety also provides routine foot and vehicle patrols of the campus, responds to calls and investigates incidents.
-Campus Safety personnel are trained in first aid and equipped to respond to campus medical incidents in conjunction with the appropriate local 9-1-1 organizations.
-Campus Safety works in partnership with campus citizens.
-We encourage everyone to be proactive and vigilant with us.
-We request that any concerns be reported immediately.
+Campus Safety also provides routine foot and vehicle patrols of the campus, responds to calls, and investigates incidents.
+Campus Safety personnel are First Aid/CPR/AED trained and equipped to respond to campus medical incidents in conjunction with the appropriate local 9-1-1 organizations.

-All students are required to carry their student ID cards when on campus and present them when requested by an officer.
+All students are required to carry their student ID card when on campus and present it when requested by an officer.
 All student vehicles must be registered for each academic semester and the appropriate vehicle parking permit properly displayed on the vehicle's windshield.
 Vehicles are registered at the Accounting and Finance Office located in the Administration Building.

-Detailed information regarding Campus Safety, campus rules and regulations, and other pertinent safety information is available through the Cornerstone University Web site and the Cornerstone Eagle's Nest Portal.
+Detailed information regarding Campus Safety, campus rules and regulations, and other pertinent safety information is available through the Cornerstone University website and Cornerstone Eagle's Nest Portal.